 - The vinaigrette gets a deeper hue from the ruby red blood orange juice.
 Whereas, the navel's juice is the familiar light orange.

 - All orange varieties are high in vitamin C. Blood oranges, however, contain up to 40 percent more than navels and other sweet oranges.
 We're using a small amount here, but still getting a little more nutritional bang for our buck.

 Pour the vinaigrette over the salad, and you have one glistening, healthy, and oh-so satisfying summer comfort food.
-Round out the menu with other delicious vegan or gluten-free options like our BBQ Vegan Black Bean Burgers, Caramelized Salmon, or Mocha-Rubbed Sirloins.
+Round out the menu with other delicious vegan or gluten-free options like our Southwest Black Bean Burgers, Caramelized Salmon, or Mocha-Rubbed Sirloins.
 Enjoy!!